HiddeLekanne/Reproducibility-Challenge-iFlow/README.md

 ./scripts/run_iFlow.sh
 ```

-A more comprehensive overview is given in the jupyter notebook completeRun.
+A more comprehensive overview is given in the jupyter notebook results.ipynb.
 Here the exact configurations used in our reproducibility paper.
 ```completerun
 cd iFlow
 jupyter notebook